DhammaCharts/dhammas/content/index.md

 This Obsidian Vault aims at storing all information for Dhamma Charts.

-First, you should have it download locally from https://github.com/DhammaCharts/dhammas and browse the content folder locally with Obsidian.
+First, you should have it download locally from https://github.com/DhammaCharts/dhammas and browse the content folder locally with Obsidian with the root "content"

 You can install dataView plugin to see the result of the tables.